matthias-reis/carda-gatsby/content/articles/2022/08/arctangent-feat-waterbear.md

 They wanted to show a different perspective, so they built the first interactive streaming platform dedicated to the earth's future.
 Their service gives people access to award-winning content that empowers them to dive deeper, learn about biodiversity, sustainability, community, and diversity and take action.

 As a WaterBear member, you control what content you wish to watch.
 And the best thing is: It is free.
-So, you can just create an account, download the app and start watching.
-You can also watch it in your web browser, though.
+So, you can just create an account, download the app and start streaming.
+You can also do that in your web browser, though.

 ## You can join WaterBear for free